Shradha-1217/DS100143/README.md

 3. Predicting House Prices: A regression-based project to predict house prices based on multiple features.

+# Datasets
-# DatasetsThe datasets used for these projects can be accessed from the following link:
+The datasets used for these projects can be accessed from the following link:
 Google Drive -

+# Dataset Details:
-# Dataset Details:1.
-Movie Ratings Dataset:
+1. Movie Ratings Dataset:
  -Contains information on movies, ratings, genres, and user preferences.
  - Ideal for analyzing audience behavior and movie performance.
 2. Weather Dataset: